Summary of broadband development in the Netherlands

 Main aims for broadband development

-In 2018, the Dutch Digitalisation Strategy was issued and states what is needed to get the Netherlands ready for the digital future.
+The Dutch Digitalisation Strategy was updated in 2021 and states what is needed to get the Netherlands ready for the digital future.
 The challenge for the government is to speed up and support the digital transition in public sectors and to strengthen further privacy protection, cybersecurity, digital skills and fair competition.

 The Connectivity Action Plan refines the objectives of the Dutch Digitalisation Strategy and outlines the government’s efforts to remain the European digital leader with the aim of providing high-quality connectivity that can serve a wide range of demands and is available at competitive prices anytime and everywhere.
 In this plan, the Dutch government supports the EU Gigabit Society targets.
 All households should have the opportunity to access broadband networks of at least 100 Mbps and a vast majority should be taking advantage of 1 Gbps by 2023.